edekadt/GlassHouse-Telemetry/README.md

 To change the directory in which files are stored, pass the desired directory as an argument of GlassHouse::init().

 ## Server
+To store your data on a remote server instead of in a local file, use the GlassHouse::setWriteMode(...) function.
+To avoid splitting data between the two locations, this should be done immediately after initializing the library.

 To launch the testing server , go to .\Utils\TestServer folder, unzip the node_modules.zip then  run powershell and type the command.
 ```bash
 node .\server.js